Normanstone Mini-Oasis

-The high-traffic Normanstone Run Mini-Oasis can be found at the intersection of Rock Creek & Potomac Parkway and the Massachusetts Avenue Bridge.
-Located next to Rock Creek, this site acts as the last buffer before stormwater enters the waterway.
+The Normanstone Mini-Oasis is located at the intersection of the Rock Creek & Potomac Parkway and the Massachusetts Avenue Bridge.
+It is the Conservancy’s southernmost mini-oasis, and located along Rock Creek, this site acts as the last buffer before stormwater runoff enters the creek.

 Fun Fact